greevex/mpr/README.md

 \m/ Package Repository.
 ===

+Also may be "\m/ Phar Repository" ;)

-All you need is: static web-server as repository, cron (to generate global manifest).
-That's all!
+All you need is: static web-server as repository, cron (to generate global manifest) and Phar php extension.

-Requirements: PHP 5.4+, crond, any web-server (for repository)
+Requirements: PHP 5.4+, crond, any web-server (for repository) and enabled Phar extension (phar.readonly = Off in php.ini)

+Where is it would be helpful?
+===

+In big projects may be.
+You create many not big git repositories for libraries.
+For each small library!
+Then you can use your packages in any project.
+Just `mpr init && mpr install my_mega_library` :)
+And also if you use mpr you protecting your project from dummies, who like to change something not in repository!
+Phar archives created by mpr is in gzip compression.

 Installation
 ===